 - 4 cups baby spinach or baby kale chopped

 - 2 tablespoons thinly sliced basil leaves

-Heat coconut oil in a large pot over medium heat.
+Heat the oil in a large pot over medium heat.
 Add the onion and cook for about 5 minutes, until it turns translucent and starts to brown a little.

 Stir in the curry paste, broth and coconut milk.
-Add the carrots, squash and chickpeas and bring to a simmer.
-Partially cover the pot, reduce hit to medium low and simmer for 20 minutes, or until the vegetables are tender.
+Bring the mixture to a boil, then partially cover the pot, reduce hit to medium-low and simmer for about 20 minutes, or until the vegetables are tender.

 Season with salt and pepper to taste and top with sliced basil.

 More savory pumpkin recipes you might enjoy include:

 - Curried Pumpkin Peanut Soup